x402btc/x402BTC-Lighting-Network/README.md

 Developer Resources

-x402lnd is built for developers and supports application integration through two primary RPC interfaces:
+x402lnd is developer-friendly and includes two primary RPC interfaces:

 HTTP REST API

-gRPC Service (gRPC
+gRPC Service (Learn about gRPC
 )

-⚠️ The APIs are still under active development and may change significantly.
+⚠️ These APIs are still evolving and may change in upcoming releases.

-You can find auto-generated API documentation at:
+API Documentation:
-👉 api.x402btc.network
+📘 api.x402btc.network

-Additional developer guides, tutorials, and example apps are available at:
+Developer Guides, Tutorials, and Resources:
-👉 docs.x402btc.network
+📚 docs.x402btc.network

-Community members and developers are welcome to join our active Slack or the
-IRC channel for collaboration and discussion.
+📖 x402BTC Developer Guide

+🧠 Step-by-Step Lightning Setup Guide

+⚙️ Docker & Payment Flow Guide

+Join our developer community on:
+💬 Slack
+ or
+💻 IRC at irc.libera.chat

-New contributors are encouraged to start with code review guidelines
+First-time contributors should start with the

-before opening pull requests.
+🧩 Code Review Guidelines
+.

 Installation

-To build from source, follow the installation guide
+To build from source, follow the Installation Instructions .
-.

 Docker

-To run x402lnd in Docker, see the Docker setup guide
+To run x402lnd with Docker, see the Docker Setup Guide .
-.

 IRC